-If you are considering buying stick insects as pets, or you are a new stick insect owner, there are probably lots of questions that you would like answered.
-For example, you may be wondering what will happen if your stick insect lays eggs or what is the best type of food to give them.
-You might also be wondering what happens if one of your stick insects loses a leg; after all, you have heard all the stories about how fragile these creatures can be.
+If you are considering buying stick insects, or you are a new stick insect owner, there are probably lots of questions you would like answered.
+For example, you might be wondering what happens if one of your stick insects loses a leg; after all, you have heard all the stories about how fragile these creatures can be.

 What Happens if a Stick Insect Loses a Leg?

 Before we get into that though, it might be prudent to look at the reasons stick insects lose their legs.
 As mentioned above, quite often it can happen when the stick is handled roughly.
 It can also happen when the stick insect is removed from its enclosure, especially when it is attached to a twig or leaf and won’t let go (which they usually don’t).
 They can also lose legs when moulting.

 Stick insects shed their skins a number of times before reaching adulthood.
 During every moult they will grow a little bit.
 Sometimes a leg can get lost during the shedding of skin, but this tends to only happen if the enclosure is not high enough to allow room for shedding to occur or if the air within the enclosure is too dry.
 Your tank or enclosure needs to be at the very least twice as high as the length of an adult stick insect and that you are spraying it with water regularly to keep the air humid.
 This can help prevent the loss of limbs during shedding.

 I mentioned this above, but it is worth repeating: whether or not a stick insect’s leg will regrow depends largely on when the leg is lost.
 If the leg is lost before adulthood, it is likely that it will regrow.
 With each moulting, the new leg will get a little bit bigger; after about three moults, it should be the same size as the other legs.